Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Message validation against local schema files must be specified separately for key and value (through the [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))

 > [!IMPORTANT]
-> For Avro, schema validation is mandatiry, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.
+> For Avro, schema validation is mandatory, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.

 In case of a validation failure, the Connector can react by ...